shreyasirc/Building-a-RAG-system/README.md

 ## Getting Started

-Follow these steps to run the FastAPI application using Docker.
+Follow these steps to run the application using Docker.

 ### Prerequisites